IT Procurement Review (ITPR)

 External storage devices (flash drives, portable hard drives) intended to store Level 1 or Level 2 data External storage devices (flash drives, portable hard drives) that will not store Level 1 or Level 2 data

-Devices that will connect to the campus network Conference room telephones (e.g. Polycom phones) (Note: Meeting Owl devices do require an ITPR due to specific security concerns inherent in these devices)
+Devices, hardware, software, or applications that will connect to the campus network Conference room telephones (e.g., Polycom phones) (Note: Meeting Owl devices do require an ITPR due to specific security concerns inherent in these devices)

-Smart boards, streaming devices (e.g. Apple TV, Roku, etc.), or information kiosks (use by faculty, students, staff, visitors) Computer monitors, displays, and projectors (including televisions).
+Streaming devices (e.g., Apple TV, Roku, Chromecast, etc.), or information kiosks (use by faculty, students, staff, visitors) (note: ITPRs are not issued for Smart Boards) Computer monitors, displays, and projectors (including televisions).
 Please note that "Smart TVs" may not function on the campus network; please check with ITSS if you have questions.

 **If purchasing with a Procurement Card, then submit an ITPR**

-Software, service, application, or subscription used for academic instruction, testing, surveys, or analysis Lab equipment that has no associated software.
+Software, service, application, or subscription used for academic instruction, reference, research, testing, surveys, or analysis Equipment that has no associated software.

-Audio/Video equipment (e.g. microphones, video and sound processing equipment)
+Drones Audio/Video equipment (e.g., microphones, video, and sound processing equipment)

 Still need help?
 Contact IT Support Services for further assistance.